 The mask was discovered in the 1840s, in a cottage near Cumnock.
 The mask and wig, along with his sword, had been handed down through his family for generations.

-‘Covenanter’ was the name given to the people of Scotland who signed the National Covenant in 1638, in opposition to religious and political policies introduced by Charles I. You can see this historic document in the National Museum of Scotland, just a few yards away from Greyfriar’s Kirk, where it was first signed on 28 February 1638.
+‘Covenanter’ was the name given to the people of Scotland who signed the National Covenant, in opposition to attempted religious changes to the Scottish Presbyterian kirk by Charles I. People in each parish signed their copy of this historic document, and several of these covenants are on display the National Museum of Scotland, just a few yards away from Greyfriars Kirk, where it was first signed on 28 February 1638.

-For Charles I, this attitude was treasonous, and he declared war on the Covenanters.
-This war would bring about his downfall: in need of funds to pursue the war, Charles was forced to recall Parliament after almost 10 years of ruling alone.
-The subsequent deadlock between King and Parliament resulted in civil war across England, Scotland and Ireland.
+For Charles I, Presbyterian opposition represented a rejection of his personal authority in the kirk, and was therefore treasonous, and he declared war on the Covenanters.
+This war would bring about his downfall: in need of funds to pursue the war, Charles was forced to recall the English Parliament after almost 10 years of ruling alone.
+The subsequent deadlock between King and Parliament resulted in civil war across England, Scotland and Ireland, and Charles I’s execution in 1649.

 In 1660, Charles II was restored to the throne.
 In return for assistance from the Covenanters, he had reluctantly signed the Covenant.
-Yet in 1662 the new King renounced his promise and declared himself the head of the Scottish Church.
+Yet in 1662 the new King renounced his promise and declared himself the head of the Scottish kirk, re-introducing Episcopalian practices.

 A period of persecution followed, in which some 350 ministers with Covenanting sympathies were forced from their churches.
 Rather than suffer the imposition of the hierarchy of the Episcopalian system, they became outlaws, continuing to fight their cause.

 Many began preaching illegally at open air services known as ‘coventicles’ – a practice that became punishable by death under Charles’s new laws.
 Covenanters were hunted down by government troops, imprisoned, executed or transported to the colonies.
-All Scots were force to take an oath renouncing the Covenant.
-Anyone who refused to do so could be shot.
-Many chose to die rather than renounce their beliefs.
-This bloody period became known as ‘the Killing Times’.
+All Scots were forced to take an oath renouncing the Covenant.
+Anybody who refused to do so risked their lives, and many chose to die rather than renounce their beliefs.
+This bloody period became known as ‘the Killing Time’.

-After 11 years on the run, he was captured and imprisoned for four years on the Bass Rock in the Firth of Forth – the Scottish Alcatraz.
-Yet plans to exile him to a plantation in Virginia in America backfired when he jumped ship and escaped to Ireland.
-He then returned to Scotland, where he continued to preach throughout the Killing Times.
-His final days before his death at the age of sixty were spent living in a cave, yet he died a free man.
-He was buried in Auchinleck churchyard, in East Ayrshire.
+After 11 years on the run as an outlaw, Alexander Peden was captured and imprisoned for four years on the Bass Rock in the Firth of Forth – the Scottish Alcatraz.
+Yet plans to exile him to a plantation in Virginia in America backfired when a sympathetic English captain allowed him to jump ship, and he escaped to Ireland.
+He then returned to Scotland, where he continued to preach illegally throughout the Killing Times risking his own life and those of his followers.
+Prematurely aged and debilitated, he found shelter in a cave on the banks of Ayr near Sorn.
+His final days before his were death were spent at this brother’s house at Auchinleck, where he died on 28 January 1686, and was buried in Auchinleck church.